SMiqautadze/AUTOMATIC1111-Docker/README.md

-Here’s a polished and structured version of your content for the **README** file:

----

 # Stable Diffusion in Docker

 This guide helps users run **Stable Diffusion** in a Docker container on a host with an installed NVIDIA GPU.